dominik-jakovljevic/Blog/We're back - Network + Study Day 1.md

 When the OSI Model was first concieved, they wanted to implement the OSI protocol suite.
 But instead they went for TCP / IP

+For every layer in the OSI Model, there are sets of protocols that are used to make sure that the layers are operational

+A common acronym for the OSI Model is: All people seem to need data processing